 Facts about the Student Opportunity Act

-much funding — a 100 percent increment — for low-income
+of poverty, ultimately providing twice as much funding — a 100 percent increment — for low-income

 - Educating special education students and English learners.

 - Providing health insurance to employees and retirees.

 The SOA adds another estimated $100 million annually by:

 - Expanding special education circuit breaker reimbursements to include transportation costs and fixing